 - For entry into this specialty, graduation from a Physician Assistant training program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA)

-- Certification by National Committee on Certification of Physician Assistants
+- Certification by National Committee on Certification of Physician Assistants (NCCPA)

-- For those without a prior military service commission, the first step is completion of Commissioned Officer Training (COT).
-This 5 week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer and military healthcare.
+- For those without a prior military service commission, completion of Commissioned Officer Training (COT) is mandatory.
+This 6-8 week course will familiarize you with military customs and courtesies, leadership, and your role as a military officer.